Franchise Sales - It's a Business Deal

 The good news is there are simple things you can do that will not only make a big difference in your close rate, they will also make your franchise sales life easier.

-You can get a handle on that pretty quickly if you start the conversation by letting your prospect know that this call may be a little different than what they were expecting for the first conversation with a salesperson.
+I suggest that you start the first conversation with a new candidate by letting them know that this call may be different than what they were expecting with a salesperson.

 Instead of launching into a one-size-fits-all webinar or sales pitch, let them know you would like to spend time getting to know them.

-In a short time, you’ll usually have a good handle on your prospects goals, issues, challenges, and concerns; what their personal idea of success is and if it’s possible for them to reach that level of success with your business model.
+In a short time, you should have a good handle on your candidate’s goals, issues, challenges, and concerns, and if it is possible for them to reach their idea of success with your business model.

-You can then present a solution they will listen to because it is now all about what is important to them.
-The more they see the likelihood of their personal and financial goals being met with the franchise you are offering, the more likely they will buy.
+If yes, you can then present a business solution they will listen to because it is now all about what is important to them.
+The more your buyer sees the likelihood of their personal and financial goals being met with the franchise you are offering, the more likely they will buy.

-Buyers want to be in business for themselves, but they don’t want a sales pitch.
-They don’t want to be sold.
-With this approach, there really isn’t any selling at all.
-Just a friendly exchange of information.
+With this approach, there isn’t any selling at all.
+It should just be a friendly exchange of information.
 Using this method will set you apart from the crowd and help you quickly zero in on whether your buyer is a fit for the franchise before spending a lot of time.

 Not only is this technique more relaxed and enjoyable for everyone involved, but it also works.
 When you do close deals, and you will, you will have recruited high quality, long-term business partners.